DoobDev/Doob/README.md

 Welcome to the rewrite!

 **EVERYTHING** in here is subject to change and is in mid development, other than that, enjoy!
-Welcome to the rewrite!

-**EVERYTHING** in here is subject to change and is in mid development, other than that, enjoy!